Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Optimal Transfer of Entangled States in Oscillator Chains: Closed-System Setup

 where $|\varphi^{(i)}(t) \rangle$ is the wave functions at the $i$-th iteration at time $t$, evolving under the controls $c_l^{(i)}$ of the $i$-th iteration, following any Schr\"odinger-like equation

-Note here we do not require the Hamiltonians to be Hermitian - any linear, homogeneous differential equation of the form \(\partial_t V = -iW_{\rm eff}V\) may be considered, for vector $V$ and matrix $W_{\rm eff}$. $J_T$ is a final time objective function to minimize and $g$ is a correction term of the running cost of the control fields, usually taking the form of
+Note here that we do not require the Hamiltonians to be Hermitian---any linear, homogeneous differential equation of the form \(\partial_t V = -iW_{\rm eff}V\) may be considered for~vector $V$ and matrix $W_{\rm eff}$. $J_T$ is a final time objective function to minimize and $g$ is a correction term of the running cost of the control fields, usually taking the form of

-where $\Lambda_{a,l}>0$ is an inverse step-size, $\Delta c_l^{(i)}(t)= c_l^{(i)}(t) - c_l^{(i-1)}(t)$ is the control function update between the current and last iteration, and $S_l(t) \in [0,1]$ is an update shape function, generally taken as the Blackman window function~\cite{Ohtsuki2003a,Goerz2019a}.
-The control pulse can then be updated iteratively using
+where $\Lambda_{a,l}>0$ is an inverse step-size, $\Delta c_l^{(i)}(t)= c_l^{(i)}(t) - c_l^{(i-1)}(t)$ is the control function update between the current and last iteration, and~$S_l(t) \in [0,1]$ is an update shape function, generally taken as the Blackman window function~\cite{Ohtsuki2003a,Goerz2019a}.
+The~control pulse can then be updated iteratively using

-where $| \chi^{(i)}(t) \rangle $ is a co-state that evolves `backwards' according to $H^\dagger(t)$, with boundary condition at the final $T$ as $|\chi^{(i-1)}(T) \rangle = - \partial J_T/\partial \langle \varphi^{(i-1)} (T)|$.
-By construction, the Krotov control ensures the monotonic convergence of the iterative algorithm in that the control objective function Eq.~\eqref{eq_ctrlj} of the current iteration is guaranteed to be smaller than the previous iteration.
-We column-stack the CM \( \vec{\gamma} \), and using the Kronecker-product trick \(AOB = [B^T \otimes A] \vec{O}\) we can cast Eq.~\eqref{eq_dcm_clsd} into the homogeneous linear differential equation form required by the Krotov's method,
+where $| \chi^{(i)}(t) \rangle $ is a co-state that evolves `backwards' according to $H^\dagger(t)$, with~the boundary condition at the final $T$ as $|\chi^{(i-1)}(T) \rangle = - \partial J_T/\partial \langle \varphi^{(i-1)} (T)|$.
+By~construction, the~Krotov control ensures the monotonic convergence of the iterative algorithm in that the control objective function Equation~\eqref{eq_ctrlj} of the current iteration is guaranteed to be smaller than that of the previous iteration.
+We column-stack the CM \( \vec{\gamma} \), and~using the Kronecker-product trick \(AOB = [B^T \otimes A] \vec{O}\) we can cast Equation~\eqref{eq_dcm_clsd} into the homogeneous linear differential equation form required by Krotov's method,

-The entangled state to be transferred can be chosen as a two-mode squeezed state (TMSS)~\cite{Ekert1989a,Agarwal2012a}, \(S_{i,j}(r) |0 \rangle_{1\ldots N}\), where \(S_{i,j}(r)\) is the two-mode squeezing operator acting on mode \(i, j\)
+The entangled state to be transferred can be chosen as a two-mode squeezed state (TMSS)~\cite{Ekert1989a,Agarwal2012a}, \(S_{i,j}(r) |0 \rangle_{1\ldots N}\), where \(S_{i,j}(r)\) is the two-mode squeezing operator acting on mode \(i, j\),

-The initial state would then be \(|\Psi_i(r) \rangle = S_{1,2}(r) |0 \rangle_{1\ldots N}\), with a target state \(|\Psi_T(r) \rangle = S_{N-1,N}(r) |0 \rangle_{1\ldots N}\).
-As the first example, we consider a linear chain of length \(N=5\), with nearest neighbor coupling that preserves the excitation \(\eta_j = a_j,\, g_{i, i+1} = g_{i+1, i} = g_0\)
+The initial state would then be \(|\Psi_i(r) \rangle = S_{1,2}(r) |0 \rangle_{1\ldots N}\), with~a target state \(|\Psi_T(r) \rangle = S_{N-1,N}(r) |0 \rangle_{1\ldots N}\).
+As~the first example, we consider a linear chain of length \(N=5\), with~nearest neighbor coupling that preserves the excitation \(\eta_j = a_j,\, g_{i, i+1} = g_{i+1, i} = g_0\)